2025 Munich car attack: Investigation

-ARD Tagesschau reported that, while German authorities had not previously identified Noori as a political or religious extremist, he was reported to have recently posted "Islamist" material on social media.

-The motive for the attack was not immediately clear, although the perpetrator shouted "Allah Akbar," or "God is great," in Arabic to police officers after the incident, prosecutors said.
-Interior Minister Herrmann speculated that the perpetrator probably spotted the demonstration march by chance.
+ARD's Tagesschau reported that, while German authorities had not previously identified Noori as a political or religious extremist, he was reported to have recently posted "Islamist" material on social media.
+Authorities were in the process of translating several of Noori's chat conversations from Dari.
+Interior Minister Herrmann speculated that the perpetrator did not target ver.di specifically and had most likely spotted the demonstration march by chance.
+Noori stated in jail that he had "no idea" what the protest march was about.